ethereum-optimism/optimism/specs/glossary.md

 A sequencing window is a range of L1 blocks from which a [sequencing epoch][sequencing-epoch] can be derived.

-A sequencing window whose first L1 block has number `N` contains [batcher transactions][batcher-transactions] for epoch `N`.
+A sequencing window whose first L1 block has number `N` contains [batcher transactions][batcher-transaction] for epoch `N`.
 The window contains blocks `[N, N + SWS)` where `SWS` is the sequencer window size.

 > **TODO** specify sequencer window size